Bringing People Back to Work After Layoffs

 “In times like these, your remaining employees will look to you for comfort — and an explanation.
 The survivors are going to be worried about their jobs,” Freeman says.
 “No one knows where this is going to end, so the onus is on you to be as transparent as possible.”
 He suggests ‘Ask Me Anything’ sessions — an open forum of sorts — so that rumors don’t take over.

-As leaders, we can counter fear and rumours with total transparency.
+As leaders, we can counter fear and rumors with total transparency.
 By honestly communicating how the business is doing.
 By telling it like it is: how much money the organization has, how much money is being spent, where leadership thinks cuts can be made.

 And “spark resourceful, creative thinking about how your organization can save as many jobs as possible,” Freeman urges.

 Survey your management team and employees asking: Can we make sacrifices elsewhere?
 What are our other options to reduce costs?
 You might be surprised by the responses.

 Faced with a dramatic loss of revenue, Gravity Payments CEO, Dan Price, was determined not to lay people off or raise prices on customers as a way to survive during the crisis.
 So, Price went to the 200 employees of the Seattle-based company looking for ideas.
 It started with an all-hands Zoom meeting on March 19, and then four days of smaller, 2-hour meetings featuring 10 people each.
 The solution to stemming Gravity’s hefty losses was voluntary pay cuts, with employees choosing how much they could sacrifice individually.
 As many as a dozen people opted to take no pay at all.